Wendell Fertig: Post-war

 After the war, Fertig spent four years as the officer-in-charge of ROTC at the Colorado School of Mines, a surprisingly low-level post after such a distinguished wartime career.

 However, when the Korean War began, he spent two years at the Pentagon with a psychological warfare unit.
 From July 1951 to June 1952, he was the Special Forces Plans Officer in the Office of the Chief of Psychological Warfare with Headquarters U.S. Army.
 Then from June 1952 to August 1953, he served as Deputy Chief of Psychological Warfare.
 It was during this time that he helped establish the Army's Psychological Warfare Center at Fort Bragg, North Carolina, which later became the John F. Kennedy Special Warfare Center and School.
 Due to his wartime experiences and post-war work, Fertig is one of three men who "used their wartime experience to formulate the doctrine of unconventional warfare that became the cornerstone of SF [Special Forces]," and is considered one of the founding fathers of the U.S. Army Special Forces.

-Colonel Fertig was released from active duty in the mid-1950s.
+Colonel Fertig was released from active duty in 1956 after serving as deputy director of the joint staff for the provisional military assistance advisory group in South Korea from 1954 to 1955.

 Fertig was widely regarded as a hero by the people of Mindanao.
 In June 1958, Wendell Fertig and his wife returned to Mindanao on a business trip.
 As the inter-island freighter pulled into Cagayan de Oro, the ship's captain approached Fertig and said, "Sir, I think friends await you."
 As numerous small craft full of shouting men surrounded the ship, Wendell and Mary Fertig saw:

 They then saw a huge banner over the pier:

-Wendell Fertig ran a successful mining company in Colorado until he died on March 24, 1975.
+Wendell Fertig ran a successful mining company in Colorado until he died on March 24, 1975 at the Lutheran Hospital in Wheat Ridge.